fbpx

 How to Stay Safe on the Road as a Bicyclist

-Our little mountain town of Flagstaff has been hailed as a “biker’s paradise” and “biker’s mecca” for both mountain bikers and commuters, with approximately 9 percent of all trips being made by bicycle, almost 9 times the national average.
+Our little mountain town of Flagstaff has been hailed as a “biker’s paradise” and “biker’s mecca” for both mountain bikers and commuters.
+With approximately 9 percent of all trips being made by bicycle, almost 9 times the national average.
 However, even in a community where biking (whether it be on a trail or on the way to work) is such a large part of the culture and everyday lives of its residents, it’s still important to remember that accidents can and do happen.
+In this article, learn how to stay safe as a bicyclist.

-There are many dangers cyclists have to contend with, including, but not limited to: motor vehicles, pedestrians, weather, and other bicyclists.
+There are many dangers cyclists have to contend with, like: motor vehicles, pedestrians, weather, and other bicyclists.

 Image shows a parked bicycle filling up with snow against a background of a snowy city street.
 The text above it reads: "There were 1,490 pedalcycle, or non-motorized bicycle, accidents in the state of Arizona in 2017."